Little Richard: 1956–1962: Initial success and conversion

-Richard performed at the famed twelfth Cavalcade of Jazz held at Wrigley Field in Los Angeles which was produced by Leon Hefflin, Sr. on September 2, 1956.
-Also performing that day were Dinah Washington, The Mel Williams Dots, Julie Stevens, Chuck Higgins' Orchestra, Bo Rhambo, Willie Hayden & Five Black Birds, The Premiers, Gerald Wilson and His 20-Pc.
-Recording Orchestra and Jerry Gray and his Orchestra.
+On September 2, 1956, Richard performed at the twelfth Cavalcade of Jazz, held at Wrigley Field in Los Angeles, which was produced by Leon Hefflin, Sr. Also performing that day were Dinah Washington, The Mel Williams Dots, Julie Stevens, Chuck Higgins' Orchestra, Bo Rhambo, Willie Hayden & Five Black Birds, The Premiers, Gerald Wilson and His 20-Pc.
+Recording Orchestra, and Jerry Gray and his Orchestra.

 Shortly after the release of "Tutti Frutti", Richard relocated to Los Angeles.
-After achieving success as a recording artist and live performer, Richard moved into a wealthy, formerly predominantly white neighborhood, living close to black celebrities such as boxer Joe Louis.
+After achieving success as a recording artist and live performer, Richard moved into a wealthy, formerly-predominantly-white neighborhood, living close to black celebrities such as boxer Joe Louis.
 Richard's first album, Here's Little Richard, was released by Specialty in March 1957 and peaked at number thirteen on the Billboard Top LPs chart.
-Similar to most albums released during that era, the album featured six released singles and "filler" tracks.
-In early 1958, Specialty released his second album, Little Richard, which didn't chart.
+Similar to most albums released during that era, the album featured six released singles, as well as "filler" tracks.
 In October 1957, Richard embarked on a package tour in Australia with Gene Vincent and Eddie Cochran.
-During the middle of the tour, he shocked the public by announcing he was following a life in the ministry.
-Richard would claim in his autobiography that during a flight from Melbourne to Sydney that his plane was experiencing some difficulty and he claimed to have seen the plane's red hot engines and felt angels were "holding it up".
+In the middle of the tour, he shocked the public by announcing he was following a life in the ministry.
+In early 1958, Specialty released his second album, Little Richard, which did not chart.

+Richard claimed in his autobiography that, during a flight from Melbourne to Sydney, while his plane was experiencing some difficulty, he saw the plane's red-hot engines, and felt angels were "holding it up".
 At the end of his Sydney performance, Richard saw a bright red fireball flying across the sky above him and claimed he was "deeply shaken".
-Though it was eventually told to him that it was the launching of the first artificial Earth satellite Sputnik 1, Richard took it as a "sign from God" to repent from performing secular music and his wild lifestyle at the time.
+Though he was eventually told that it was the first artificial Earth satellite Sputnik 1, Richard took it as a "sign from God" to stop performing secular music and repent for his wild lifestyle.